L&I Claim Closure

 The medical care reality

-L&I or the self insured employer wants to close your claim.
-So they send you to an independent medical exam (IME).
-In reality the so called independent medical exam is neither independent, nor is it a medical exam.
-It is a sham records review by a bought and paid for doctor who planned to say you were no longer in need of treatment before he “examined” you.
-This doctor is paid by L&I. He reports in the IME that you are at maximum medical improvement.
+L&I or the self-insured employer wants to close your claim.
+So, they will send you for an independent medical exam (IME).
+In reality, the so-called independent medical exam is neither independent nor a medical exam.
+It is a sham records review by a bought-and-paid-for doctor who planned to say you were no longer in need of treatment before he “examined” you.
+L&I pays this doctor.
+He reports in the IME that you are at maximum medical improvement.
 L&I takes that IME report and uses it to close your claim.
+It may or may not be true.

 What to do about a bad IME.

-The law give more weight to the opinion of your attending physician than to the IME doctor.
-If your physician disagrees with the IME, in writing, to L&I then you have some evidence to keep your claim open for additional medical care.
-If your attending physician agrees with the IME then you have a problem.
+The law gives more weight to the opinion of your attending physician than to the IME doctor.
+If your physician disagrees with the IME, in writing, to L&I, then you have some evidence to keep your claim open for additional medical care.
+If your attending physician agrees with the IME, then you will have a problem.

-If you need more medical treatment for your job related condition, then get your doctor to say so in writing to L&I, and don’t wait too long.
+If you need more medical treatment for your job-related condition, get your doctor to tell L&I in writing, and don’t wait too long.

-Disagreeing with a faulty IME requires good timing and may eventually require legal action such as a protest, appeal or reopening.
-Get legal advice or help if you need it, and don’t wait to long.
+Disagreeing with a faulty IME requires good timing and may eventually require legal action, such as a protest, appeal, or reopening.
+Get legal advice or help if needed, and don’t wait too long.

 The Vocational Rule

-So they come up with a vocational decision that allows them to do this.
+So, they devise a vocational decision that allows them to do this.
 Vocational decisions are sometimes fair and sometimes unfair.
 Your facts bear on which it is in your case.
 The vocational rules make it easy for L&I to find you employable.
 In general, if you ever have had job experience or training at any job that pays at least minimum wage and you can perform that job, then you are employable.
-This means for example, if you were injured as a laborer making $35 an hour plus overtime and can’t do that type of work now, and if you worked as a cashier ever in your life, and if you could work as a cashier now for minimum wage, then you are employable.
+This means, for example, if you were injured as a laborer making $55 an hour plus overtime and can’t do that type of work now, and if you worked as a cashier ever in your life, and if you could work as a cashier now for minimum wage, then you are employable.
 Harsh but true.

 What to do about a bad employability determination